 Attention: You are using an outdated browser, device or you do not have the latest version of JavaScript downloaded and so this website may not work as expected.
 Please download the latest software or switch device to avoid further issues.

-Blasts from the past |
+Blasts from the Past: Then and now

 I recently had the pleasure of going to an early morning History enrichment club for Lower Fifth pupils, run by the Deputy Head of History and Politics.
 I had brought with me the Debating Society’s minute book from the 1950s and 1960s as well as some school magazines from the same period.
 The boys were inquisitive and enthusiastic as we chatted about changing attitudes, both in terms of politics and more everyday matters, over the last 60 years or so.